|

 flat wall surface, with the elevator back in operation - this is the other side of the

-building from that shown in the photos above, which was heavily damaged - see below).
+building from that shown in the photos above).
 The

 building on the right was painted to simulate damage to the bricks.
 (United